abinit/abipy/docs/scripts.rst

 .. command-output:: abidoc.py --help

+.. _abicheck:

 ^^^^^^^^^^^^^^^
 ``abicheck.py``
 ^^^^^^^^^^^^^^^

-This script checks that the options in ``manager.yml``, ``scheduler.yml``, and the environment on the local machine are properly configured.
+This script checks that the options specified in ``manager.yml``, ``scheduler.yml``, and the environment on the local machine are properly configured.
+Please consult the documentation on :ref:`workflows` for a more detailed description of these YAML files.

 .. command-output:: abicheck.py --no-colors

+.. _abirun:

 ^^^^^^^^^^^^^
 ``abirun.py``
 ^^^^^^^^^^^^^

-This script allows the user to submit the calculations contained in the `Flow`.
+This script allows the user to submit the calculations contained in the AbiPy Flow (for further detail, consult the :ref:`workflows` documentation).
-It provides a command line interface as well as a graphical interface based on wxpython.
+It provides a command line interface as well as a graphical interface based on ``wxpython``.

 .. command-output:: abirun.py --help